meadcj/meadcj.github.io/_posts/2020-08-08-digital-learning.md

 excerpt_separator: <!--more-->
 ---

 My research has focused on understanding how digital learning experiences can be designed and used most effective in helping students to learn.

- am fortunate to work at the [ETX Center][etx-site]
+Much of this work is design-based research, so I am fortunate to be working with the [ETX Center][etx-site] at ASU, who are continually exploring new ways to make effective use of technology in education.

 [etx-site]: https://etx.asu.edu